 - Any equipment that contains a radioactive source or that potentially came in contact with radioactive materials must be tested and cleared by UVM Radiation Safety staff (email@example.com or 656-2570) prior to disposal.

 - Equipment that has been used in experiments involving biological materials must be decontaminated with a 10% bleach solution by laboratory personnel prior to anyone handling it for disposal.
-All exposed surfaces of the equipment or potentially contaminated furniture must be spayed and wiped down with the bleach solution.
-Be sure to have enough contact time to kill any contamination.
+All exposed surfaces of the equipment or potentially contaminated furniture must be sprayed and wiped down with the bleach solution.
+Be sure to leave the spray solution on long enough to have enough contact time to kill contamination.

 - If your laboratory is disposing of a Biological Safety Cabinet (BSC) that has been used with infectious agents, you will need to contact firstname.lastname@example.org to help coordinate proper decontamination through UVM TSP.